 I created this spreadsheet to calculate the 10% Rule, which you are free to download. docs.google.com/spreadsheet...
 It is a bit flakey in places, (I am a Jack of all trades) and if anyone can improve it, then please do and then maybe we can post a better version.

 Next, let’s look at the average C25k graduate at the end of Week 9 Run 3.
-You will be grinning and hopefully pink and smug, although some report being a bit deflated because they have fallen short of 5k in 30 minutes, which is totally unnecessary, because they are in the company of something like 90% of graduates on this forum who also do not hit that target.
-To have managed to run for thirty minutes non stop is a huge achievement, of which you should be very proud.
+You will be grinning and hopefully pink and smug, although some report being a bit deflated because they have fallen short of 5k in 30 minutes, which is totally unnecessary, because they are in the company of nearly 90% of graduates on this forum who also do not hit that target.
+This poll healthunlocked.com/couchto5... which you can now contribute to, illustrates the distance covered by graduates.
+To have run for thirty minutes non stop is a huge achievement, of which you should be very proud.
 You have already improved the functioning of your heart, lungs and circulation and statistically reduced your risk of a vast range of life limiting diseases, so this is no time to say, “I’ve done that.” and go back to the couch.
 For many in this situation the next obvious target is to reach that magical and mythical and totally arbitrary distance of 5k.
 Using the 10% rule as your guide, just add to your distance on one run each week.
 Unless your pace fluctuates wildly, you can use time instead of distance as your increase.
 For instance, if you are running 3x30 minutes then you can add 10% of that total, 9 minutes, to your run.
 Of course you can also add a lower figure, say 2 or 5 minutes instead and keep your progress steady and safe.
 That 5k will soon be yours.
 One thing all runners have to accept is that their current performance is what it is and find a route forward.
 Your pace is your pace, don’t compare!

 The enthusiastic graduate also wants to start running every day but patience is essential here.
 The following article suggests having at least six months of running under your belt before starting to run on consecutive days, but if you read it carefully, that is if you are also doing plenty of aerobic strengthening work on non run days and it also states that the over 40s need to take extra care before increasing training load. runnersworld.com/for-beginn...